Baroy

-Baroy, officially the Municipality of Baroy (Maranao: Inged a Baroy; Lungsod sa Baroy; Bayan ng Baroy), is a 4th class municipality in the province of Lanao del Norte, Philippines.
+Baroy, officially the Municipality of Baroy (Maranao: Inged a Baroy; Lungsod sa Baroy; Bayan ng Baroy), is a municipality in the province of Lanao del Norte, Philippines.
 According to the 2020 census, it has a population of 24,683 people.

 History

 As early as 1918, Baroy was originally called Baloy, a plant commonly found in the community that is used for mat weaving.
 Later on, the said plant became extinct and the inhabitants of the locality decided to change the name to Baroy.

 The municipality of Baroy was formerly a mere barrio of the municipal district of Kolambugan.
 When Tubod was separated from Kolambugan (Republic Act No. 58, October 17, 1946), the barrios of Baroy, Sagadan, and Princesa were brought along with it.
 It became a regular municipality on June 10, 1949, by virtue of Executive Order No. 222 during the term of President Elpidio L. Quirino.
 The act stated that the municipality of Baroy would be separated from Tubod, and that parts of Kolambugan would be annexed to the two towns.

 On January 13, 1960, the town of Salvador was separated from the town through Executive Order No. 370.

 Baroy celebrates Lechon Festival every 10th day of June.